 Workawayers stay in a remodeled 1902 farmhouse with 7 bedrooms.
 Couples or friends can share a room, but single rooms are also available.
 There is a shared kitchen and bathrooms.
 We provide a weekly stipend for groceries.
 Because there are so many unique diets, you will cook for yourself or with other guests in the farmhouse.
 You may also have food from our garden and food pantry.
 The house is furnished with towels & bed linens, and the kitchen has basic items such as blender, coffee maker, toaster and cooking utensils, as well as refrigerator, stove, washer and dryer (bring your own laundry detergent).
 There is no television.
 The house atmosphere is quiet.

 We ask for about 4 hours a day, Mon. - Fri.
 If we are especially busy and you would like to help extra hours, we will pay you.
 On your time off you may hike in the redwoods, go to the Pacific ocean beaches just 7 miles away or enjoy our pool.
 You may want to go to San Francisco for the weekend.
 However, during the covid pandemic when you are within our "bubble", we ask you to remain on the property.
 Our guests are quiet and respectful.
 There is no nightlife or exciting social scene here.
 It is a remote area, ideal for nature lovers.
-We can offer limited help with transportation - weekly rides to the nearest town for groceries or fun, rides to the bus stop.
-This is not a good place, however, if you are looking for sight-seeing, cultural events, concerts, etc. It works well to have couples or friends come together so you will not be bored.
+We can offer only limited help with transportation.
+This is not a good place if you are looking for sight-seeing, cultural events, concerts, etc. It works well to have couples or friends come together so you will not be bored.